 Idaho determines a student's eligibility as an English Learner in a multi-step process, beginning with an initial home language survey, completed at registration.
-If the home language survey indicates a language other than English is the primary language spoken at home, the student is then screened using the WIDA ACCESS Placement Test (W-APT) WIDA Screener for Kindergarten or WIDA Screener.
+If the home language survey indicates a language other than English is the primary language spoken at home, the student is then screened using the WIDA Screener for Kindergarten or WIDA Screener.
 The student's results from this screener determine eligibility and inform the students plan for developing English language skills.

-The ACCESS for ELL assessment is administered to all identified English Learners, annually, and includes assessments in reading, writing, listening and speaking.
+The ACCESS for ELL is administered to all identified English Learners, annually, and includes assessments in reading, writing, listening and speaking.
 A student receives an overall composite score and a scale score in each of the four domains.